jadecobra/python_tdd_exercises/source/functions.rst

 test_functions_w_keyword_arguments
 *********************************************************************************

-There is a problem with using positional arguments, the inputs must always be supplied in the right order. which means the program_ behaves in an unexpected way when it gets input out of order.
+There is a problem with using positional arguments, the inputs must always be supplied in the right order, which means the function_ behaves in an unexpected way when it gets input out of order.

-To make sure the function_ behave how I want even when I send input out of order I can use Keyword Arguments
+I can use `Keyword Arguments`_ to make sure it behaves how I want even when I send input out of order

 *********************************************************************************
 :red:`RED`: make it fail